 Comparator / control treatment

-Women randomised to standard care will receive usual nutrition care for GDM, as conducted at the Women's and Children's Hospital.
-This includes conventional diet therapy focused on carbohydrate modification, self-blood glucose monitoring, and physical activity (SA Health Guidelines), with follow-up appointments when required.
-Dietary advice will be delivered in a group setting 1-2 days after GDM diagnosis at ~28-29 weeks’ gestation.
-A certified diabetes educator will provide an overview of GDM and instruct women on how to monitor their blood glucose levels at home.
-Women will then watch a 30-minute video on carbohydrate management.
-After this, a dietitian will confirm understanding of information from the video and answer questions.
-Diabetes educators will then schedule follow up sessions with women to ensure their blood glucose levels are within range.
-Women with uncontrolled blood glucose levels will be referred for one on one visits with the dietitian.
+Women randomised to standard care will receive usual nutrition care for GDM, as conducted at their usual hospital of care.
+This typically includes conventional diet therapy focused on carbohydrate modification, self-blood glucose monitoring, and physical activity (SA Health Guidelines), with follow-up appointments when required.
+Dietary advice is generally delivered in group setting ~28-29 weeks’ gestation.
+A certified diabetes educator provides an overview of GDM and instructs women on how to monitor their blood glucose levels at home.
+Powerpoint presentations may be utilised to support learning, along with advice from a dietitian trained in GDM nutrition care.
+Follow up session are made to ensure their blood glucose levels are within range—e.g., fasting levels (before breakfast) = 5.0 mmol/L and two-hour post prandial levels =6.7 mmol/L. Women with uncontrolled blood glucose levels may be referred for one on one visits with the dietitian.
+To complement dietary advice, women are also advised to aim for ~150 minutes per week of moderate physical activity to support healthy pregnancy weight gain.
+If blood glucose levels cannot be maintained with lifestyle changes, women might be referred to an obstetric physician / endocrinologist to commence pharmacological treatment (insulin).
 The standard care will complete the same baseline and endline measurements as that of the intervention group, including questions related to behaviour change.

 Control group